DB-EnginesextremeDB - Data management wherever you need itEnglish

 NameAmazon Neptune Xexclude from comparisonGoogle Cloud Firestore Xexclude from comparisonObjectBox Xexclude from comparison

 DescriptionFast, reliable graph database built for the cloudCloud Firestore is an auto-scaling document database for storing, syncing, and querying data for mobile and web apps.
-It offers seamless integration with other Firebase and Google Cloud Platform products.Extremely fast embedded database for small devices, IoT and Mobile
+It offers seamless integration with other Firebase and Google Cloud Platform products.Lightweight, fast on-device database for IoT, Mobile and Embedded devices, persisting and synchronising objects and vectors

 Primary database modelGraph DBMS